Gonzalo Méndez de Canço: Defeat of Sir Francis Drake

 Shortly before reaching the islands of Guadeloupe and Dominica on November 8, the fleet came upon two English ships that fled when they spied the Spanish.
-While Admiral Guzman was chasing one of them, Admiral Alonso pursued the other ship, The Francis.
-After several exchanges of cannonfire, de Canço attacked the enemy ship and captured all 26 sailors aboard.
+While Admiral Guzman was chasing one of them, Admiral Alonso pursued the other ship, Francis.
+After several exchanges of cannon fire, de Canço attacked the enemy ship and captured all 26 sailors aboard.
 Sailing orders found aboard it revealed that the fleet of 27 ships with 2,500 men aboard, and commanded by John Hawkins and Francis Drake, was sitting in Guadeloupe, preparing its landing boats for an assault on the island of Puerto Rico and its treasure.
 Alarmed by this revelation, de Canço fired four cannon shots to alert one of his boats, which was in pursuit of another English ship, to go as soon as possible to warn Puerto Rico of the danger.

 Wasting no time, the governor organized the defense of the island, although he had only 400 regular soldiers, 300 seamen on Sancho Pardo's flagship and 500 with de Canço and Guzman, as well as 300 militiamen from the city.
 These forces were divided and placed at the most strategic points.
 De Canço was responsible for the El Morro, Santa Elena and Morrill forts, while General Pardo scuttled the damaged galleon at the entrance to the harbor and blocked the channel.

 On November 22, the English fleet appeared off Point Escambrón where de Canço was at the forefront of the Morrillo artillery.
 One cannon shot was aimed accurately enough to break the mizzenmast of Defiance, Drake's flagship, and another of the 28 cannonballs fired by the Spanish gunners crashed into Drake's cabin, splintering the stool he sat on at supper and killing Sir Nicholas Clifford and a young officer.